TopQuark12/picoThermal/README.md

 * For ceramic kilns, dynamic calculation of end temperature based on heat rate

 This fork intends to add the following functions
-* Support for MAX31865 RTD converter chip for PT100/PT1000 support
+* Support for MAX31865 RTD converter chip for PT100/PT1000 usage

-This software is now in active use controlling my electric kiln and is working reliably.
-The added options make it suitable for a much wider range of thermal controllers than the original.